G20 says global growth to pick up; trade, geopolitics among risks

-FUKUOKA, Japan (Reuters) - Financial leaders of the world’s biggest economies will say on Sunday that global growth is likely to pick up this year and next, but that intensified trade and geopolitical tensions were among the key downside risks, the final draft communique showed.
+FUKUOKA, Japan, June 9 (Reuters) - Financial leaders of the world’s biggest economies will say on Sunday that global growth is likely to pick up this year and next, but that intensified trade and geopolitical tensions were among the key downside risks, the final draft communique showed.

 Finance ministers and central bank governors of the world’s 20 biggest economies, the G20, are discussing the economy in the Japanese city of Fukuoka amid rising trade tensions between the world’s two biggest economies — the United States and China.